Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The paperwork to officially create an LLC in Rhode Island is called the Articles of Organization.
 To submit the paperwork, either file online through the Rhode Island Secretary of State’s website or download and mail the Articles of Organization (Form 400).

-When filling out the Articles of Organization, there are a few sections that can be confusing to fill out, so I’ll explain the more challenging ones.
+There are a few sections of the Articles of Organization that can be confusing to complete, so I’ll explain the more challenging ones.

 LLC tax status: In this article, you will declare the tax status of the LLC.
 There are options for partnership, corporation, or disregarded, and it can be confusing to answer.
 One of the great benefits of having an LLC is the tax flexibility, and you can elect to have it taxed like a partnership, corporation, or disregarded entity (sole proprietorship).
 You are still filing as an LLC but electing how the entity is taxed.

 This section doesn’t actually make the election.
 That will officially be done when filing the EIN with the Internal Revenue Service (IRS).
-We have a guide to filing an EIN for a Rhode Island LLC.
-It only takes about 5 minutes and doesn’t cost you anything.
+We have a guide to filing an EIN, which only takes about 5 minutes and doesn’t cost you anything.

 Note that the IRS will automatically select the disregarded entity status for single-member LLCs, and a multi-member LLC will automatically be taxed as a partnership.

 Principal office address: In this section, enter the street address, city, state, and zip code of the initial principal office.
-This address can be the LLC’s physical address, or it can be the address where the business records are stored.
-This address can be anywhere in the world; however, you may not use a Post Office Box.
+This address can be the LLC’s physical address or the address where the business records are stored.
+This address can be anywhere worldwide; however, you may not use a Post Office Box.

 Purpose: You can elect to have the business purpose of the LLC be open-ended with the generic text of “The limited liability company has the purpose of engaging in any lawful business.”
 The business purpose just refers to the business activities of the LLC.
 If a more specified purpose is desired, it can be entered in Article VI.